The Clubs Organisation - 50 Years of Service 1968 to 2018

-PRO & Press Officer Brian Richens - Relations with the Public & Press
+Public Relations Jill Pyper - Relations with the Public & Press

-200 Club Keith Pratt - 200 Club Secretary/Treasurer
+200 Club Lynn Graysmark - 200 Club Secretary/Treasurer

-Webmaster Keith Pratt - Website Management
+Webmaster Keith Pratt - Website Construction, Content and Management

 Meetings and Venue

 |To ensure that all Lions Clubs observe the highest standards in community life, Lions International has adopted a set of statements about our Purposes and Ethics.
-To view these Click Here
+To view these Click Here Purposes & Ethics

-2018 will see the 50th Anniverasry of the Clubs formation.
+|2018 saw the 50th Anniverasry of the Clubs formation.
 A list of the lions who have been President over the past years can be viewed by Clicking Here

 |Lions International and UK Lions

 The International Association of Lions Clubs, better known as Lions Clubs International, was the brain child of Melvin Jones and came into being on 7th June 1917, in October of that year the first Convention was held and a total of 22 Clubs attended.
 The first Club to be formed outside the United States was Windsor, Ontario, Canada and so the International Association was started.
 The first Lions Club in the UK was formed in 1950 as a result of the influence of US Servicemen here during the war.

-|All Lions throughout the world wear in their lapel an emblem consisting of a gold "L" on a purple field.
+|All Lions throughout the world wear in their lapel an emblem consisting of a gold "L" on a blue field.
 Bordering this is a circular gold area with two lion profiles facing away from the centre.
 Symbolically the lions face both past and future.
-As you can see from the logo at the top of this page, the royal colours of purple and gold were selected as the official colours when the Association was organised in 1917.
-Purple stands for loyalty to friends and to one's self, and for integrity of mind and heart.
-Gold symbolises sincerity of purpose, liberality in judgement, purity in life and generosity in mind, heart and purse towards humanity.
-To view more information about Lions Clubs in the UK Click Here
+As you can see from the logo, the royal colours of blue and gold were selected as the official colours when the Association was organised in 1917.
+Blue stands for loyalty to friends and to one's self, and for integrity of mind and heart.
+Gold symbolises sincerity of purpose, liberality in judgement, purity in life and generosity in mind and heart towards humanity.

-|The East Grinstead town crest used on the Welcome Page is used with the kind permission of the Council and the Mayor.
-9.3.16
+|The East Grinstead Town Crest shown on the Welcome Page is used with the kind permission of the Council and the Mayor. dated 9.3.16.